-The second component of $\D_3$, $\D_3(2)$, is a set of data which have the property that {if} the H theorem holds (and assuming a prior such that $\D_3(2)$ is reliable), that set of data would imply that at the time $t^*$ at or shortly after the Big Bang, the universe had some specific entropy value $S^*$ that is far lower than $S_{t_0}$.
+The second component of $\D_3$, $\D_3(2)$, is a set of data which have the property that {if} the entropy conjecture holds (and assuming a prior such that $\D_3(2)$ is reliable), that set of data would imply that at the time $t^*$ of the Big Bang, or shortly thereafter, the universe had some specific entropy value $S^*$ that is far lower than $S_{t_0}$.
 A very large number of such data sets are provided by modern observational cosmology.
 Invoking the construction rule, this means that the pair $(t^*, S^*)$ should also be added to the nailed set, in addition to $(t_0, S_0)$.
 This implies that our nailed data set should have two time-indexed entropy values in it.

 As we describe below, depending on the precise parameters of the associated Boltzmann process and the precise values in this two-moment nailed data set, the associated posterior expectation of the values of the universe's entropy would not monotonically increase as we move further into our past from the present.
 So at least for those precise values in $\D_3$, the three suppositions that jointly lead to the BB hypothesis would not all hold.
-Indeed, $\D_3$ would not just contract the usual argument establishing the BB hypothesis; it would rule out the BB hypothesis itself.
+Indeed, $\D_3$ would not just contradict the usual argument establishing the BB hypothesis; it would in fact rule out the BB hypothesis.